prebid/prebid.github.io/overview/what-is-post-bid.md

 > Post-bid allows a publisher’s demand sources to compete in one auction based on price after the ad server has declined to choose a direct-sold or exchange-based line item.

 `Post-bid` is the configuration scenario where a publisher loads and runs Prebid.js in a winning line item's creative.
-In a post-bid setup, competition among demand sources compete _after_ the ad server has chosen the post-bid line item.
+In a post-bid setup, demand sources compete _after_ the ad server has chosen the post-bid line item.
 Compare this to:

 - header bidding, where demand sources compete _before_ the ad server has seen